 At block height 800,000 Bismuth’s Hypernodes were launched, and at the same time the rewards model was modified.
 The miners rewards formula was modified to make it decrease faster.
 As seen from the figure below (red curve) the miners rewards decrease twice as fast as previously while the 0.8 taken from the miners were allocated to Hypernode rewards instead (green curve below).

 At block height 1,200,000 Bismuth’s reward formulas were modified again, to reward hypernodes relatively more compared to miners, see the figure below.
 The amount of 1.6 BIS per block were subtracted from the miners reward and added to the hypernodes rewards.
 The overall inflation was reduced only marginally because of this change.

 Python code to calculate Bismuth’s coin supply is available at the following link: https://github.com/bismuthfoundation/Bismuth-FAQ/tree/master/CoinSupply

 The Bismuth blockchain started May 1, 2017 and the inflation rates during the following 10 years are shown in the table below:

-The introduction of Hypernodes to the Bismuth project has been an overall success so far, for the following reasons: 1) It did not result in a lowering of the miners rewards too much, 2) it resulted in a reasonable return-of-investment (ROI) for the Hypernode holders.
-At the time of writing it has stabilized around 10–11% annually, 3) it led to a large number of hypernodes, at the time of writing approximately 150 active nodes and as a result a significant percentage of locked supply.
-At the time of writing almost 4m BIS or 25% of the entire coin supply is locked in collateral by the hypernodes.
+The introduction of Hypernodes to the Bismuth project has been an overall success so far, for the following reasons: 1) It did not result in a lowering of the miners rewards too much, 2) it resulted in an attractive return-of-investment (ROI) for the Hypernode holders.
+At the time of writing it is around 28% annually, 3) it led to a large number of hypernodes, at the time of writing approximately 180 active nodes and as a result a significant percentage of locked supply.
+At the time of writing approximately 4.5m BIS or almost 25% of the entire coin supply is locked in collateral by the hypernodes.

 Bitcoin Rewards, Coin Supply and Inflation